Miami-Dade Launches Building Blocks Fund For Affordable Housing

 MIAMI (CBSMiami) – Another step to help tackle the housing crisis in Miami-Dade.

 On Friday, Mayor Daniella Levine Cava launched the new $70 million Building Blocks Fund.
-The county is dedicating $15 million to the fund while the other $55 million comes from commitments from private and non-profit partners.READ MORE: Saturday Is 'Kids To Park Day', Get Outside, Have Some Fun
+The county is dedicating $15 million to the fund while the other $55 million comes from commitments from private and non-profit partners.READ MORE: Florida Bills Limit Roof Refusal By Insurers, Add New Fund

 “Our county faces an affordability crisis, and my administration is working tirelessly to ensure that all residents can continue to live, work, and thrive in Miami-Dade,” said Levine Cava.